Homestyle Chicken and Dumplings

 You want the consistency to be a bit thicker than a plain broth.
 Let the soup cool just a bit before serving.

-homestyle chicken and dumplings in a white bowl
+homestyle chicken and dumplings in a bowl

 Cooking Notes